Man holds 40-day vigil outside wife's Kingwood hospital window

 Sarge and Sandra both contracted COVID-19 at the same time.
 While he recovered, Sandra was admitted on Dec.
 6 with pneumonia and the virus.
 She was sedated until over a week ago, but continues a long recovery.

-Since his daily vigil began, relatives have come from East Texas, pastors have attended, neighbors and friends from Oakhurst, and event a motorcycle group and deputies from the Montgomery County Precinct 4 Constable's Office have come to pray with Sarge.
+Since his daily vigil began, relatives have come from East Texas, pastors have attended, neighbors and friends from Oakhurst, and even a motorcycle group and deputies from the Montgomery County Precinct 4 Constable's Office have come to pray with Sarge.
 He hasn't been able to see her in-person for weeks now.

 The Army veteran and oilfield consultant plans to continue his vigil until Sandra's finally released.